-The fair value of the Bank's available-for-sale financial assets, which are principally traded in active markets, is based on quoted market prices.
+The fair value of the Bank's available-for-sale financial assets, which are principally traded in active markets, is mainly based on quoted market prices.

-As at 31 December 2015 and 2014, the principal financial instruments that are measured at fair value, consisted of the available-for-sale investments, that were valued using Level 1 inputs.
-No transfers of financial instruments between different levels of the fair value hierarchy have occurred during the financial years ended 31 December 2015 and 2014.
+As at 31 December 2016 and 2015, the principal financial instruments that are measured at fair value, consisted of the available-for-sale investments, that were valued using principally Level 1 inputs.
+No transfers of financial instruments between different levels of the fair value hierarchy have occurred during the financial years ended 31 December 2016 and 2015.